This free college planning website provides a simplified way to navigate

 Register for the ACT at: www.actstudent.org

-The current vocabulary section will be replaced with common words
+The current vocabulary section has been replaced with common words

-used in context.
-The math section will concentrate on proportional
+The math section concentrates on proportional reasoning, linear

 Select one and write no more than 650 words.